zammad/zammad-documentation/migration/otrs.rst

 Install plugins on OTRS
 =======================

-..
-Note:: Currently only passwords of OTRS >= 3.3 can be reused in Zammad!
+.. note:: Currently only passwords of OTRS >= 3.3 can be reused in Zammad!
 Passwords that were stored in another format than the default SHA2 are not possible to use.
 Users then have to use the password reset procedure.

 Install Znuny4OTRS-Repo
 -----------------------